-Organized Retail Theft
+Organized Retail Crime

-What is Organized Retail Theft?
+What is Organized Retail Crime?

 In a matter of minutes, hundreds of thousands of dollars in merchandise is stolen while employees and customers face threats or violence or in the worst cases, are actually harmed.
 Merchandise stolen from retailers, is often re-sold in online marketplaces.

-Organized Retail Theft places the safety and wellbeing of California consumers, workers, and businesses at risk.
+Organized Retail Crime places the safety and wellbeing of California consumers, workers, and businesses at risk.
 It is a serious crime, and those who commit it that can face severe penalties under the law.

 Attorney General Bonta and DOJ are committed to holding perpetrators accountable and preventing future retail crimes that endanger the safety of communities in California.
 The path forward demands action and collaboration.
 DOJ is collaborating and sharing intelligence with law enforcement partners on the ground, brick-and-mortar retailers, and online marketplaces in order to stop perpetrators from committing further crimes by: